 Today, there are rugs from Pakistan with Caucasian designs that resemble the original models more closely than do recent productions form the Caucasus.
 These rugs use natural plant dyes and are very durable.
 They are often sold under the name of 'Kazak.'

+Reviving interest in weaving in Azerbaijan is very difficult, especially due to the oil boom which has contributed greatly to the dislocation of traditional life.
 Only time will tell if the people will be willing to return to weaving as a suitable and profitable way to make a living.
-One such project called "Antique Rugs of the Future" was established several years ago in Azerbaijan.

 ABC Oriental Rug & Carpet Cleaning Co.

 "To Teach, Cultivate and Advance the Art and Science

 Learn how to remove spots with ordinary household solutions